NCVA-VB/handbook/common/policies.md

 ### Guidelines
 - A player **cannot** participate in any practice or tournament until the NCVA has approved the transfer.
 - A player can only transfer provided they remain in the same age definition or higher.
-Example: If you are a 16-year-old who is playing in the 18s division, you cannot transfer back to the 16s Division.
+Example: If you are a 16 year-old who is playing in the 18s division, you cannot transfer back to the 16s Division.
 However, if you play on an 18s team and need to transfer to a different club, you can play on a 17s team provided the player is within the USAV Age Definition.
 - Once a team has qualified, or attempted to qualify, for a National Bid to the JNC that team’s roster is frozen.
 See USAV website for Frozen Roster Verification Rules.
 - A new player may be added to any team’s roster at any time provided the player has never been registered with another NCVA registered club for that season.
 - Following Power League #3, you cannot transfer a player from one (1) club to another club.